 Frequently asked questions about Q# and the Quantum Development Kit

 Quantum computing harnesses quantum mechanics to enable computation.
 Optimization is a class of computing problems that are primary candidates for running on quantum computers in the future, providing a quantum advantage over classical solutions.
 We can already accelerate optimization problems using Azure Quantum solvers that run on classical hardware in Azure today faster than many other classical optimization techniques.
 Learn more.

-Great question!
-There are a few ways you can get involved.
-You can get started with Azure Quantum and the QDK.
-Start your own learning journey by learning about quantum computing, optimization, Q#, Azure Quantum and the QDK.
-Engage with Microsoft Quantum Network partners and startups.
+There are a few ways to get involved.
+Get started with Azure Quantum and the Quantum Development Kit.
+Explore quantum learning resources to learn more about quantum computing, optimization, Q#, Azure Quantum, and the development kit.
+Engage with Azure Quantum Network partners and startups.
 Join our growing community of contributors to the Quantum Development Kit open-source platform.
 And get notified about upcoming events for quantum computing and optimization.

-No, you can use the Quantum Development Kit in 3 ways: use it online, install it locally or use a Docker image.
-You can run Q# quantum code in web hosted Jupyter Notebooks or with GitHub Codespaces without installing anything on your computer.
-To develop Q# programs with Visual Studio or Visual Studio Code, you can install the Quantum Development Kit with the extensions for those development environments.
+No. If you’d prefer not to install the Quantum Development Kit locally, you can use it online or use a Docker image.
+You can also run quantum code in web-hosted Jupyter Notebooks or with GitHub Codespaces without installing anything on your computer.
+To develop Q# programs with Visual Studio or Visual Studio Code, install the Quantum Development Kit with the extensions for those development environments.
 Learn about all the ways you can use the Quantum Development Kit.

-Q# grew out of a need to develop, compile, and run algorithms on both small-scale "NISQ" quantum hardware and eventual large-scale quantum computers.
+Q# grew out of a need to develop, compile, and run algorithms on both small-scale NISQ quantum hardware and future large-scale quantum computers.
 Q# is a modern quantum-focused programming language that enables productive development of large numbers of complex applications, not just simple quantum circuits.
 Quantum programs developed with Q# are durable across evolving quantum hardware platforms.
 Learn more about why we need Q#.